You are here

 Importation of e-cigarettes containing nicotine (and nicotine-containing liquids for use in e-cigarettes)

-From 1 January 2021, proposed regulations would prohibit the importation of e-cigarettes containing vaporiser nicotine (nicotine liquids and salts) and nicotine-containing refills unless on prescription from a doctor.
+The Australian Government has deferred the proposed regulations that would prohibit the importation of e-cigarettes containing vaporiser nicotine (nicotine liquids and salts) and nicotine-containing refills unless on prescription from a doctor.
 For more information, see Prohibition on importing e-cigarettes containing vaporiser nicotine.

 You can legally import nicotine-containing e-cigarettes (or nicotine-containing liquids for use in e-cigarettes) ('the goods') for personal use, under limited circumstances, through the Therapeutic Goods Administration's Personal Importation Scheme.
 Personal importation is when you arrange from within Australia for a therapeutic good to be sent to you from an overseas supplier, family member or friend.